 The M45 lane shall not be available to any employee not on the payroll as of the execution of this Agreement.
-Bargaining unit members who are on the payroll as of the execution of this Agreement but have not yet attained the M45 advancement will have until February 1, 2018 to attain advancement to the M45.
-No employee shall advance to the M45 lane after February 1, 2018.
+Bargaining unit employees who are on the payroll as of the execution of this Agreement but have not yet attained the M45 advancement will have until February 1, 2018 to attain advancement to the M45.
+No employee shall advance to the M45 lane after February 1, 2018 until the 2020-2021 school year, once they have met Specified Requirements, section H. (above).